St. John's Reformed Church

 Bruce LaSala served as narrator, and other spoken parts were by

 Kimberly Rodgers and Cindy Johnson (in left photo above).
-Children served as
+Children served as shepherds while the choir sang of shepherds and angels.

 The program concluded with a message by Pastor David Mark